razasalim/Airline-Passenger-Forecasting-MLP/README.md

-# Airline-Passenger-Forecasting-MLP
+# Airline Passenger Forecasting with  Artificial Neural Network (ANN)

 ## Objective:
-The main objective of this project is to detect fraudulent transactions using a Random Forest Classifier.
-The implementation involves data preprocessing, feature selection, model training with hyperparameter tuning, and performance evaluation using metrics like ROC curve analysis and confusion matrix.
+The main objective of this project is to understand how to address time series problems using an Artificial Neural Network (ANN).

-## How the code works:
+## How the Code Works:
-Please refer to the attached 'Project Description' PDF for details.
+Simply follow the steps in the code, and you will gain a clear understanding of how it operates.

 ## How to Run the Code:
-- First, download the dataset from Kaggle using this [link](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud).
-- After downloading, update the dataset path in the 'FraudTransactionDetection_RFclassifier.ipynb' code.
-- This project uses external libraries such as scikit-learn, pandas, and NumPy.
+- This project requires external libraries such as TensorFlow, scikit-learn, pandas, and NumPy.
 Please ensure these libraries are installed before running the code.